PostHog/posthog.com/contents/blog/improving-posthog-deployments.md

 ## What’s next?

-Improving deployments for PostHog Cloud and our self-hosting customer is an effort we will keep investing in.
-Few of the projects we have in our roadmaps are:
+Improving deployments for PostHog Cloud and our self-hosting customers is an effort we will keep investing in.
+Here's a sneak peak at some of the projects in our roadmap:

 - keep improving our chart to align to Kubernetes best practices